 That's the idea.

-Obstruction of Congress is not a crime, it's not even a real charge.
+Obstruction of Congress is not a crime.

 What about abuse of power?

-I didn't even know what that what is that.
+I didn't even know what that, what is that?

-It's it's just a vague term.
+It's just a vague term.

-It sounds bad, but it's not a crime, it's not anything in particular.
+It sounds bad, but it's not a crime.

 Hey, when we come back, our friend Joe Concha will be with us next.